simonntech/simonntech/README.md

-# Olá mundo,
+# console.log("Hello, world"),
-## eu sou o Bruno 👋
+## Bruno here 👋

-Desenvolvedor WEB, estudante de Desenvolvimento de Sistemas na Fundação FAT, e Engenharia de Software na AMPLI.
+WEB Developer, student of Systems Development at FAT Foundation and Software Engineering at AMPLI.

-:grey_exclamation: Atuei como Designer Gráfico Freelancer entre 2016 e 2021, e Ilustrador freelancer desde 2017 até 2022, e até então como hobbie.
-Com essa bagagem artística, meu foco no desenvolvimento é no front-end, trazendo conceitos do Design e da Arte, para deixar os sites e sistemas mais agradáveis.
+:grey_exclamation:  Worked as a Freelance Graphic Designer between 2016 and 2021 and as a Freelance Illustrator from 2017 to 2022 (and as a hobby since then).
+With this artistic background, my focus in development is on front-end, incorporating Design and Art concepts to make websites and systems more appealing.

-:point_right: Sigo com estudos dos conhecimentos de back-end e banco de dados para me tornar um Desenvolver Fullstack Javascript, através de bibliotecas e frameworks mais robustos, como React JS, NODE JS e etc...
+:point_right: I continue to study back-end and database knowledge to become a Fullstack JavaScript Developer, using more robust libraries and frameworks like React JS, Node JS, etc.

-:ok_hand: Consigo também entregar soluções mais rápidas e completas através de sistemas alternativos como Wordpress para gerenciamento de conteúdos.
+:ok_hand: Can also deliver faster and more complete solutions through alternative systems like WordPress for content management.

-## Projetos
+## Projects
 <div>
   <a href="https://simonntechnews.rf.gd/">Simon Tech News</a> - Portal de notícias do mundo da tecnologia. <br>
   <a href="https://simonntech.github.io/lotoGen/">Loto GEN</a> - Sistema de gerenciamento de números gerados para jogar loteria. <br>
   <a href="https://simonntech.github.io/portfolio/">Portfólio</a> - Para mais projetos, dê uma olhada no meu Portfólio feito por mim mesmo! 🤙
 </div>

-## Tecnologias
+## Technologies
 <div>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/html5/html5-plain.svg" width="50" height="50"/>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/css3/css3-plain.svg" width="50" height="50"/>